To ensure that everyone has a great day at The Incora County Ground, we ask all visitors to follow the Conditions of Entry:

 - Dogs, which are allowed entry on County Championship and One-Day Cup games only, must be kept on a lead at all times.

 The Police, Stewards, and Club Officials have the right to search individuals and their cars, and may result in ejection.

-- Spectators may not bring alcohol into the ground for limited overs, Twenty20 and Tourist fixtures.
+- Spectators may not bring alcohol into the ground for Twenty20 fixtures.
 Alcohol is permitted for County Championship, One-Day Cup and Tourist fixtures, but is limited to 4 cans of beer/cider or 1 bottle of wine.
 This policy is subject to change based on the fixture and anticipated attendance.

 - Derbyshire County Cricket Club reserve the right to close bars at any time and restrict the consumption of alcohol.
 This is at management’s discretion.